sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 Sourcegraph 4.0 includes over a dozen updates and new features, and it is the first step toward Sourcegraph becoming a [code intelligence platform](/blog/code-search-to-code-intelligence).

+A code intelligence platform indexes and understands all of your organization’s code, so instead of just *matching lines in code*, you can answer questions and learn *about* code.

-**Key highlights of Sourcegraph 4.0:**
+**Read on to discover everything in Sourcegraph 4.0:**
 * [🧠 Code intelligence: uplevel your code search](#code-intelligence-uplevel-your-code-search)
 * [🏗️ High-leverage ways to improve your entire codebase](#high-leverage-ways-to-improve-your-entire-codebase)
 * [☁️ Dedicated Sourcegraph Cloud instances for enterprise](#dedicated-sourcegraph-cloud-instances-for-enterprise)
 * [📈 Advanced admin capabilities](#advanced-admin-capabilities)

-Read on to discover everything in Sourcegraph 4.0 or [sign up for a 30-day trial for your organization](https://signup.sourcegraph.com/).
+Today, we're also launching Sourcegraph Cloud: secure, scalable, dedicated Sourcegraph instances on the cloud.
+Sourcegraph Cloud is the best way to start using Sourcegraph on your organization's code.
+[Sign up now](https://signup.sourcegraph.com/)

 ### <a id="code-intelligence-uplevel-your-code-search"></a> 🧠 Code intelligence: uplevel your code search